-Study shows why responsible agribusinesses are strategic for the sustainable recovery of the Brazilian economy
+Study shows why responsible agribusinesses, like the Low Carbon Economy, are strategic for the sustainable recovery of the Brazilian economy

 Important agribusiness issues are being increasingly addressed in the fields, such as investing in crop-livestock-forest integration practices, increasing productivity and efficient land use, reducing deforestation of new areas, and recovering degraded pastures.
 A recent study now confirms that these agribusiness solutions can and should be used for the sustainable recovery of the Brazilian economy.